Building on a subsidized future

 Next steps

 One fundamental belief I'm developing (along with many others) is that the SaaS age is hosed.
-Etyde came about as an attempt to build an app of similar complexity to Knowsi, and the fact that i came together in a few days was horrifying and liberating at the same time.
+Etyde came about as an attempt to build an app of similar complexity to Knowsi, and the fact that it came together in a few days was horrifying and liberating at the same time.